 Cleveland Construction, Inc. was subcontracted to perform the exterior framing and interior trades package for a new spacecraft assembly and testing facility on Johns Hopkins University’s Applied Physics Laboratory campus in Laurel, Maryland.

 Designated as Building 30, this $30 million facility opened to spacecraft testing operations in September 2012.
-The 47,500 square-foot structure includes optics laboratories, mechanical assembly areas and a 60 foot high-bay clean room area capable of supporting either classified or unclassified integration and test operations.
+The 47,500 SF structure includes optics laboratories, mechanical assembly areas, and a 60-foot high bay cleanroom area capable of supporting either classified or unclassified integration and test operations.